HTTP Live Streaming: Low Latency HLS

-Apple also added new tools: "tsrecompressor" produces and encodes a continuous low latency stream of audio and video.
-The "mediastreamsegmenter" tool is now available in a low latency version.
-It is a HLS segmenter which takes in an UDP/MPEG-TS stream from tsrecompressor and generates a media playlist, including the new tags above.
+Apple also added new tools: tsrecompressor produces and encodes a continuous low latency stream of audio and video.
+The mediastreamsegmenter tool is now available in a low-latency version.
+It is an HLS segmenter that takes in a UDP/MPEG-TS stream from tsrecompressor and generates a media playlist, including the new tags above.

 Support for low-latency HLS is available in tvOS 13 beta, and iOS & iPadOS 14.

 On April 30, 2020, Apple added the low latency specifications to the second edition of the main HLS specification.